Why Oklahoma Has the Most Expensive Home Insurance in America

 1. Install a Storm Shelter or Safe Room

-2. Upgrade to Impact-Resistant Roofing
+2. Upgrade to Impact-Resistant Roofing (and Apply for the SOH Grant)

 3. Bundle Your Home and Auto Policies

-Purchasing your home and auto insurance from the same carrier is one of the simplest and most universally available discounts.
-Bundling can take 5–25% off your combined premiums depending on the insurer.
+Purchasing your home and auto insurance from the same carrier remains one of the simplest and most universally available discounts.
+Bundling can take 5-25% off your combined premiums depending on the insurer.
 State Farm, Allstate, and Farmers all offer competitive multi-policy discounts in Oklahoma.

 4. Shop and Compare Quotes Annually